State's deaths rise by 202, resident's toll passes 26,000; cases up 11,423

 Florida's cases are 6.6 percent of the total infections in the U.S. The state comprises 6.5 percent of the U.S. population.

-Since the firs.9.8 percent of the state's 21.48 million population, 30th in cases per million.
-In average cases per 100,000 over the last seven days, Florida is in 19th at 51.4 with Arizona No. 1 at 92.1, according to the Centers for Disease Control and Prevention.
+Since the first two cases were announced nine months ago on March 1, Florida's total has surged to 7.9 percent of the state's 21.48 million population, 30th in cases per million.
+In average cases per 100,000 over the last seven days, Florida is in 21st at 49.0 with Arizona No. 1 at 94.2, according to the Centers for Disease Control and Prevention.

 State and county increases represent fatalities received by the state and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 159 on Dec.
 31.